 Scales are for fish

-Members show up for their weekly meeting which is run by a area rep. This rep is neither a professionally trained fitness professional or a dietician.
+Members show up for their weekly meeting which is run by an area rep. This rep is neither a professionally trained fitness professional nor a dietician.

 One by one the members stand on a set of scales and compare their weight with the previous week.
 They either lose a couple of pounds and end up feeling great or they don’t lose any weight and end up feeling like a failure.

-That’s a lot of emotional pressure dependant on standing on a simple device and trusting it as the sole measurement of your success.
+That’s a lot of emotional pressure dependent on standing on a simple device and trusting it as the sole measurement of your success.

 As covered in the Weight Loss vs Fat Loss blog scales do not accurately measure your weight or indicate how healthy you are.

-When you last ate, how much water you’ve drank, the clothes that you’re wearing and when you last visited the bathroom can all cause a slight variation.
+When you last ate, how much water you’ve drunk, the clothes that you’re wearing, and when you last visited the bathroom can all cause a slight variation.
 Pick the wrong time throughout the day/week to jump the scales and you might get a shock.

 Instead of jumping on the scales every day or week why not try every 3 weeks, at the same time of day, in your underwear.
 This will give you a clearer picture of your progress.

 Be patient, you can’t force your body to lose weight.
 Slow and steady weight loss is what we are looking for.
-Crash dieting and drastic weight loss is not what we’re looking for.
+Crash dieting and drastic weight loss are not what we’re looking for.